Daniel Boone Bridge Project

-Alberici, with joint venture partner Walsh Construction and design partner Burns & McDonnell, are the design-build contractor for the new I-64 Daniel Boone Bridge project.
+Alberici, with joint venture partner Walsh Construction and design partner Burns & McDonnell, served as the design-build contractor for the new I-64 Daniel Boone Bridge project.

-The project includes a new bridge on I-64 over the Missouri River between St. Louis and St. Charles Counties, replacing the deteriorating bridge built in 1935.
-This project also includes a shared-use path connecting the Katy Trail with the Monarch Levee Trail and the addition of a fourth travel lane.
+The project included design and construction of a new bridge on I-64 over the Missouri River between St. Louis and St. Charles Counties, replacing a deteriorating bridge built in 1935.
+It also included a shared-use path connecting the Katy Trail with the Monarch Levee Trail and the addition of a fourth travel lane.

-The new bridge will measure 2,615 feet with a main navigational span of 510 feet and two intermediate back spans of 370 feet.
+The new bridge measures 2,615 feet with a main navigational span of 510 feet and two intermediate back spans of 370 feet.
 It is a parallel flange plate girder design with flexibility to add a fifth vehicular lane in the future.
-Walsh/Alberici and Burns & McDonnell’s design will significantly reduce maintenance costs during the 100+ years of expected service life.
+The Alberici team's design significantly reduces maintenance costs during the 100+ years of expected service life.

 Notable construction quantities include 5,850 tons of weathering steel girders and 12,800 cubic yards of concrete with 1,920 tons of reinforcing steel.
-The construction team will build cofferdams to allow for construction of three bents in the dry; the other seven bents will be constructed on land or in a temporary causeway.
+Cofferdams were built to allow for construction of three bents in the dry.
+The other seven bents were constructed on land or in a temporary causeway.

-The construction approach maintains all travel lanes during peak travel hours for the duration of the project, which is targeted to be complete on December 31, 2015.
+The Alberici team maintained all travel lanes during peak travel hours for the duration of the project with extremely limited shut-downs.